 Information on property hazards and safety requirements.

-New electrical safety regulations came in on the 1st June 2020 and require landlords to have the electrical installations in their properties inspected and tested by a qualified and competent person at least every 5 years.
-Landlords have to provide a copy of the electrical safety report to their tenants, and to their local authority if requested.
+Electrical safety regulations came in on the 1st June 2020 and require landlords to have the electrical installations in their properties inspected and tested by a qualified and competent person at least every 5 years.
+Landlords have to provide a copy of the electrical safety report to their tenants, and to their local authority when requested.

 The Regulations apply to new tenancies from 1 July 2020 and existing tenancies from 1 April 2021.
 Full details are provided in the Government guidance.